London Calling with Susie Bubble

 “Insanely salty food, extra nails and being able to stay curious all the time.”

 “Public speaking makes me a little bit nervous.
 Also, being told off, it makes me really embarrassed and hot.”

 “Transatlanticism by Death Cab For Cutie.
 I love the American indie era post, post, post grunge.”

 “A new cuisine at least once a month.
 Food is a window to other cultures and the best way to find out what a place is all about.”

 “It’s cheesy, I know, but it’s the gift of life.
 Being able to have a child is something I never took for granted.”

 “A massive jar of paper stars.
 It was very popular in Hong Kong when I was a kid, and I folded 500 puffy stars and gave them to my best friend when we were 12.
 Giving someone a jar of puffy paper stars means you really love them.”

 WHAT WOULD YOU CHOOSE AS YOUR LAST MEAL ON EARTH?

-“My mum’s food!
-I would want her to make all of my favourite Chinese dishes, especially her braised mushroom and chicken dish, dumplings and wontons.”
+“My mom’s food!
+I would want her to make all of my favorite Chinese dishes, especially her braised mushroom and chicken dish, dumplings and wontons.”

 FULL NAME: SUSIE LAU